ORGANIZERS - Organizational And Administrative Procedures

 A. Sanction Numbers will be issued via email.

 2.1.1.
-An SCCA Time Trials Divisional Administrator and SCCA Staff Designate shall approve the Supplementary Regulations prior to a Sanction number being issued.
+An SCCA Staff Designate shall approve the Event Page prior to a Sanction number being issued.

-A. The name, location, dates, nature and classification of the event.
+A. The name, location, dates, nature, classification and complete description of the event.

 B. The Sanction number and type of Sanction for the event.